Trade: Development of money

 The first instances of money were objects with intrinsic value.
 This is called commodity money and includes any commonly available commodity that has intrinsic value; historical examples include pigs, rare seashells, whale's teeth, and (often) cattle.
 In medieval Iraq, bread was used as an early form of money.
 In the Aztec Empire, under the rule of Montezuma cocoa beans became legitimate currency.

 Currency was introduced as standardised money to facilitate a wider exchange of goods and services.
 This first stage of currency, where metals were used to represent stored value, and symbols to represent commodities, formed the basis of trade in the Fertile Crescent for over 1500 years.

 Numismatists have examples of coins from the earliest large-scale societies, although these were initially unmarked lumps of precious metal.

 Trends

 Doha rounds

-The Doha round of World Trade Organization negotiations aimed to lower barriers to trade around the world, with a focus on making trade fairer for developing countries.
+The Doha round of World Trade Organization negotiations aimed to lower barriers to trade around the world, with a focus on making trade more fair for developing countries.
 Talks have been hung over a divide between the rich developed countries, represented by the G20, and the major developing countries.
 Agricultural subsidies are the most significant issue upon which agreement has been the hardest to negotiate.
 By contrast, there was much agreement on trade facilitation and capacity building.
-The Doha round began in Doha, Qatar, and negotiations were continued in: Cancún, Mexico; Geneva, Switzerland; and Paris, France, and Hong Kong.
+The Doha round began in Doha, Qatar.